PranitMalhotra/MWA_DA_1/README.md

 3. **Confirmation Page**: Displays a confirmation message after registration.
 4. **Contact Page**: Offers a form for users to contact the event organizers.
 5. **Registration Fee Calculator Page**: Helps users calculate the registration fee based on the number of participants and event type.
-6. **Registration Details Output Page**: Displays the details of the registration submitted by the user.

 ## Page Descriptions